Squaduniverse/stone.scissors.paper.lizard.spock/README.md

 Cuando no puedes decidir quién comenzará primero en el juego.
 Entonces solo hay una opción:
 # stone.scissors.paper.lizard.spock

+# Blogs
+(Installing private Python packages in Docker images)[https://medium.com/packagr/installing-private-python-packages-in-a-docker-images-fb1872409ed0]

+(Performing an HTTP Request in Python Tutorial)[https://www.datacamp.com/tutorial/making-http-requests-in-python]

+(The Right Way to Build an API with Python)[https://towardsdatascience.com/the-right-way-to-build-an-api-with-python-cd08ab285f8f]

 # information content

+bin runer bin used to start commands or programs, our case run_app, example make-person

+build folder used for bin

-env environment used for python app
+env environment used for python

-flash_app the api http that use flash
+flash_app the api http that use flash, we will use this app to expose the http process

-package example package
+package example package in on blog to show how to set up environment and docker file

 Dockerfile instructions that build a image

 Make file has the steps used to generate the environment for a python service

+setup.py this file is used to make the build using wheel in make file is the command

 SSPES.txt python logic stone.scissors.paper.lizard.spock